Duration: 5 Days

-In Spring, Summer, and Fall, Vermontology provides 5-day, 4-night guided tours around the state of Vermont.
+In Spring, Summer, and Fall, Vermontology provides 5-day guided tours around the state of Vermont.
 With a maximum of six customers per tour, our Vermont tours are an intimate experience that feels like traveling with a group of friends!

 The best way to experience Vermont

 “…I found Vermontology and it turned out to be the BEST way to experience Vermont.
 I booked the 5-day small-group tour with Natalia, who is simply an amazing tour guide and even more awesome person.
 Natalia is so warm and friendly, the week felt like we were old friends catching up on long lost time.”
 Read more on TripAdvisor…rm_from_ca

 “What a wonderful way to see Vermont.
 Natalia is so awesome, she’s very knowledgeable about Vt and surrounding area and most enjoyable to be around.
 She is very accommodating to all who travel with her.
 I had never been to Vt before and thru Vermontolgy Guided Tours I had the best sampling of Vt that a person could possibly have.”
 Read more on TripAdvisor…Rita T